 Myth #1: Non-bank lenders are not trust worthy

-Busted: Non-bank lenders are trustworthy home loan providers who help drive competition in Australia’s mortgage market.
-They offer borrowers an alternative to getting a loan from a bank, which gives you more choice.
+Busted: Non-bank lenders are perfectly trustworthy home loan providers who help drive competition in Australia’s mortgage market.
+They offer borrowers an alternative to getting a loan from a bank, which gives people more choice and often a chance they might otherwise not have - of getting into their own home.

-Non-banks make up a significant proportion of the home loan market, lending $1.2 billion of all home loans written in February 2015.
-That’s 7.6 per cent of all outstanding home loans written in Australia that month.[i]
+Non-banks make up a significant part of the home loan market, lending literally billions of dollars of all the home loan written in Australia [i].

-Myth #2: Non-bank lenders only give loans to people with impaired credit
+Myth #2: Non-bank lenders only give loans to people with a bad credit history

 Busted: Non-conforming borrowers are from all walks of life, including self-employed people, first time buyers and property investors.

-Just because an applicant has been declined for a loan by a bank doesn’t necessarily mean they’re a credit risk.
-Some borrowers get knocked back simply because they don’t fit the Lenders Mortgage Insurance (LMI) providers’ criteria.
-If you’re self-employed then you may not have evidence of cash flow or PAYG statements which can mean your loan application gets rejected by bank lenders.
-There are many reasons a loan application can be rejected but at Pepper we take all aspects of your financial circumstances into consideration, rather than using blanket rules for all borrowers.
+Just because an applicant been turned down for a loan by a bank doesn’t have to mean they’re a credit risk.
+Some borrowers get knocked back simply because they don’t fit the banks usual boxes, like having a credit history, or meeting Lenders Mortgage Insurance (LMI) providers’ criteria.
+One example: if you’re self-employed you might not have evidence of cash flow or PAYG statements which can mean your loan application gets rejected by bank lenders.
+There are all sorts of reasons a loan application can be rejected but at Pepper Money we take all aspects of your financial circumstances into consideration, rather than using blanket rules for all borrowers.

 Myth #3: Non-bank loans are expensive

-Busted: Loans offered by non-bank lenders are advertised at competitive interest rates.
-Multiple factors can impact upon an interest rate including market influences, the nature of the product and our credit assessment requirements.
+Busted: You can see loans offered by non-bank lenders are advertised at competitive interest rates; they wouldn't survive if they weren't competitive.
+Multiple factors can impact upon what creates the interest rate you get offered including market influences, the nature of the product and credit assessment requirements.

-At Pepper, every home loan application is individually assessed based on its own merits, with the assessment carried out by a real person, not a computer – even with loans for discharged bankrupts or other non-conforming loans.
-This ensures we can provide the right loan options for the borrower’s circumstances and at competitive interest rates.
+At Pepper Money, every home loan application is individually assessed based on its own merits, with the assessment carried out by a real person, not a computer – even with loans for people who have been discharged from bankruptcy or other non-conforming loans.
+This ensures we can provide the right loan options for the borrower’s circumstances at interest rates that are competitive to that situation.

 Myth #4: Non-bank lenders are not financially secure